MicrosoftDocs/windows-dev-docs/terminal/customize-settings/profile-settings.md

 **Accepts:** Executable file name as a string

+**Default value:** `"cmd.exe"`

 ### Source

-Stores the name of the profile generator that originated this profile. _There are no discoverable values for this field._
+This stores the name of the profile generator that originated the profile. _There are no discoverable values for this field._ For additional information on dynamic profiles, visit the [Dynamic profiles page](./../dynamic-profiles.md).

 **Property name:** `source`